Mount Taylor (New Mexico): Volcanology

 Mount Taylor was active during the Pliocene to Pleistocene, and is surrounded by a field of smaller inactive volcanoes.
 Potassium-argon (K-Ar) dating showed that a large majority of the volcanic activity from Mount Taylor occurred between 4.3 and 1.5 million years ago, with the peak of the volcanism occurring between 3.0 mya and 2.5 mya.
 Mount Taylor volcano was the leading source of volcanism in this area for this time period, aside from some local basalt eruptions.

 The trend of Mount Taylor eruptions can be divided into four sequences or phases.
 The first phase, from 3.74 to 2.93 million years ago, was mostly basanite with some alkali basalt which formed mesa caps.
 This was accompanied by small volumes of more silicic volcanism, producing trachyte, trachydacite, and rhyolite tuffs, domes, and plugs.
 The second phase, from 2.88 to 2.78 million years ago, built up much of the stratovolcano and consisted of trachyandesite, trachydacite, and dacite.
-The uppermost flows of this phase are mostly a rock previously identified as plagioclase basalt, but now reclassified as basaltic trachyandesite to trachyandesite.
+The uppermost flows of this phase are mostly a rock previously identified as plagioclase basalt, but now reclassified from basaltic trachyandesite to trachyandesite.
 The third phase, from 2.75 to 2.52 million years ago, completed the construction of the stratovolcano and formed the flows capping its peak.
 These are mostly trachyandesite and trachydacite with very little tuff or pyroclastic rock.
 The fourth and final pulse was mostly flank eruptions of trachybasalt.

-The alkaline nature of this lava is unique in North America, as alkaline magma is typically found in continental rifts or ocean islands, such as Hawaii.
+The alkaline nature of this lava is unique in North America and is probably associated with the Rio Grande rift, as alkaline magma is typically found in continental rifts or ocean islands, such as Hawaii.

+Climate

 Recreation

-Mount Taylor is the site of the Mount Taylor Winter Quadrathlon, an endurance event which has been held at this location for over thirty years, with the 2019 event being the 36th.
-The event includes bicycling, running, cross-country skiing and snowshoeing for 43 miles from the town of Grants to the summit and back.
+Mount Taylor is the site of the Mount Taylor Winter Quadrathlon, an endurance event which has been held at this location for over thirty years, with the 2025 event being the 42nd.
+The event includes bicycling, running, cross-country skiing and snowshoeing for 44 miles from the town of Grants to the summit and back.
 Since 2012 there has also been a 50-kilometer running race on Mount Taylor, sponsored by the Albuquerque Roadrunners club.
 Competitors who complete the 50 km run in the fall and the Quadrathlon in the following winter are known as 'Doublers' and earn a special award.

 Wildlife

 Mount Taylor and the surrounding area is home to large elk herds, mule deer, black bear, mountain lion and wild turkey.
-Bird species are particularly diverse in the area and include great blue heron, white-faced ibis, canvasback, common merganser, rough-legged hawk, red-tailed hawk, ferruginous hawk, sharp-shinned hawk, osprey, golden eagle, barn owl, great horned owl, and kestrel, whip-poor-will, white-throated swift, western kingbird, warbling vireo, western meadowlark, house finch, swifts, swallows, prairie falcon, gray-headed junco, Steller's jay, and pinyon jay.
+Bird species are particularly diverse in the area and include great blue heron, white-faced ibis, canvasback, common merganser, rough-legged hawk, red-tailed hawk, ferruginous hawk, sharp-shinned hawk, osprey, golden eagle, barn owl, great horned owl, kestrel, whip-poor-will, white-throated swift, western kingbird, warbling vireo, western meadowlark, house finch, swifts, swallows, prairie falcon, gray-headed junco, Steller's jay, and pinyon jay.
 Furthermore, the area offers excellent raptor-nesting habitat on the various cliffs that spill down into the Rio Puerco valley below.